Jeanne M. Grasso

 - pollution incident response

 - identifying administrative and legislative solutions in connection with maritime and environmental compliance challenges

 Ms. Grasso writes and lectures extensively on criminal enforcement of environmental laws and Coast Guard regulatory matters.
 She also conducts training sessions and assists clients with establishing compliance programs in an effort to avoid enforcement actions.

 Prior to joining Blank Rome, Ms. Grasso worked in the Office of Congressional Affairs at the National Oceanic and Atmospheric Administration (NOAA) handling fisheries and oceans matters.
 She also served as staff to the House Committee on Merchant Marine and Fisheries.

 Ms. Grasso is recognized as a leader in shipping and maritime law by Who's Who Legal.
-She is also recognized by Chambers USA as a leader in maritime regulatory matters.
-Chambers notes "she doesn't just provide legal review - rather, she works with [clients] to identify the operational options that either meet or exceed regulatory requirements."
+She is also ranked by Chambers USA for her work in shipping regulatory matters.
+Chambers noted "she doesn't just provide legal review — rather, she works with [clients] to identify the operational options that either meet or exceed regulatory requirements."
 She is also described as a "distinguished practitioner known for her useful government relations expertise," and clients state that "she gave us very good advice and helped us pull off some seamless operations."